 Some symptoms may continue indefinitely until they are addressed in treatment.
 It might be especially likely if you had preexisting mental health problems like an anxiety disorder.
 Drug cravings may also last for a long time and need to be addressed in treatment.

-Medical detox is the highest level of care in addiction treatment and involves 24-hour medically managed treatment.
+NCBI is the highest level of care in addiction treatment and involves 24-hour medically managed treatment.
 Detox is intended for people who are likely to experience severe withdrawal symptoms that pose a health risk.
 Opioids aren’t known to cause deadly withdrawal symptoms, and not everyone who goes through opioid withdrawal needs medical detox.
 However, opioid withdrawal is notoriously unpleasant and hard to get through on your own without the possibility of relapse.

 Plus, detox can help address other medical needs alongside treatment.
 Opioid withdrawal can cause serious complications in some people.
 Because it causes vomiting, diarrhea, and sweating, you can become dehydrated quickly.
 A lack of access to fluids can lead to severe medical problems.